AndrewRoe34/quick-sched/README.md

 ## Generate dummy data

-To quickly generate a dummy schedule, simply `read` the provided serialization file.
+To quickly generate a dummy schedule, simply `read` the provided serialization file and afterwards build your schedule via `sched`.
 Enter the following:
 ```
 read fall
-schedu
+sched
 ```

 This will populate your Tasks, Cards, Events, as well as generate your Schedule and SubTasks.